 Finally, let us clarify that some algorithmic details are still missing in our simplistic presentation starting from Algorithm 6.10.
-However, most of these details appear in identical form with the Arnoldi solution of linear eigenvalue problems, including the use of reorthogonalization to avoid the loss of orthogonality in the rational Krylov basis V{k+1} , the use of inexact solves (Lehoucq and Meerbergen 1998), and Krylov-Schur restarting to further reduce storage and orthogonalization costs (Stewart 2002).
-For further reading we refer to the ARPACK users' guide (Lehoucq, Sorensen and Yang 1998) and to (Ruhe 1998).
+However, most of these details appear in identical form for the Arnoldi solution of linear eigenvalue problems, including the use of reorthogonalization to avoid the loss of orthogonality in the rational Krylov basis V{k+1} , the use of inexact solves (Lehoucq and Meerbergen 1998), and Krylov-Schur restarting to further reduce storage and orthogonalization costs (Stewart 2002).
+For further reading we refer to the ARPACK users' guide by Lehoucq, Sorensen and Yang (1998), and to Ruhe (1998).